• Skip to primary navigation

 Notes

-note: If you insist on using olive oil in your spread, then just make sure to use a cold pressed variety that you add at the very end after the sauce has been cooked.
+note: If you insist on using olive oil in your spread, then just make sure to use a good quality cold pressed variety, sauce in just a drizzle and if desired add it at the very end after the sauce has been cooked for richness.

 Nutrition